ashenafee/Restify/README.md

         - [ ] Reply system is worth (5 marks)

 - [ ] Notifications (32 marks) - Ash
-    - [ ] Responsive design (3 marks)
+    - [...]
+Responsive design (3 marks)
-    - [ ] Pagination support (4 marks)
+    - [...]
+Pagination support (4 marks)
-    - [ ] View/List notifications (8 marks)
+    - [x] View/List notifications (8 marks)
-        - [ ] This may be shown as a component and not a whole page.
+        - [x] This may be shown as a component and not a whole page.
-    - [ ] Clear notification (3 marks)
+    - [...]
+Clear notification (3 marks)
-        - [ ] Can be implemented in various ways.
+        - [...]
+Can be implemented in various ways.
 Please explain to the TA how notification can be cleared.
-    - [ ] Receiving notifications (12 marks)
+    - [x] Receiving notifications (12 marks)
-        - [ ] Host: new reservation, cancellation request, new comment on owned property (2 each, 6 total)
+        - [x] Host: new reservation, cancellation request, new comment on owned property (2 each, 6 total)
-        - [ ] Guest: result of reservation or cancellation request (2 each, 4 total)
+        - [x] Guest: result of reservation or cancellation request (2 each, 4 total)
-        - [ ] Bonus: Guest receives notification when a reservation is about to come up (2 marks)
+        - [x] Bonus: Guest receives notification when a reservation is about to come up (2 marks)

 ## Credits